dmprofe/en.javascript.info/1-js/04-object-basics/01-object/article.md

 Now everything is fine.
 Please note that the string inside the brackets is properly quoted (any type of quotes will do).

-> ![t] t: JS objects are sort of assotiative arrays
+> [!t] t: JS objects are sort of assotiative arrays
 >
 > The bracket notation shows this.
 Objects can be seen as arrays that instead
 > of having as index with a positive increasing integer, they have as indexes